Areas of Applications

 distribution with mean vector the zero vector and covariance matrix the

-correlation matrix R
+correlation matrix \(\mathbf{R}\) given

-given by This association configuration defines an exchangeable
+\end{equation}\] This association configuration defines an

-for all i and t.
-The strength of the correlation
+all \(i\) and \(t\).
+The strength of the correlation (\(\rho_i\)) is decreasing as the absolute

-Therefore, a strong exchangeable correlation pattern for each subject
+correlation pattern for each subject that does not differ much across

-that does not differ much across subjects is implied with this
+subjects is implied with this configuration.

 set.seed(123)